Cozumel raccoon: Conservation status

+Threats

+Habitat destruction driven by tourism development is the primary threat to Cozumel raccoons.
+The increasing number of visitors and cruise ship arrivals has led to deforestation, road expansion, and habitat fragmentation, particularly affecting the island's mangrove and coastal ecosystems.
+Cozumel raccoons are increasingly drawn to human settlements, where they scavenge for food from tourist areas, restaurants, and waste disposal sites.
+While this may temporarily supplement their diet, reliance on human food exposes them to contaminants and alters natural foraging behaviors, increasing human-wildlife conflicts.
+Additionally, the raccoon faces genetic bottlenecks, leading to low genetic diversity and increasing its susceptibility to environmental changes and diseases.

+Hurricanes have also played a significant role in the decline of the Cozumel raccoon population.
+The impact of climate change and more frequent hurricanes further exacerbate these challenges.
+Studies have shown that after major storms, the raccoon's density can decline by up to 60% in affected areas.
+Juvenile Cozumel raccoons are most at risk of being killed during hurricanes, as they are often crushed by falling debris.

 Newer threats to their survival that have been researched in recent years are diseases and parasites.
 Cozumel has a population of feral cats and domestic cats and dogs that can transmit diseases to the raccoons.
 On average, there are about two different parasite species present in each host.
 That is not overall abundance, but simply the absolute number of species found.
 Some captured raccoons had developed antibodies to certain diseases.
 Cats are only newly introduced on the island due to humans bringing them as pets.
+Recent studies have also indicated genetic introgression from mainland raccoon species (Procyon lotor), which could dilute the genetic uniqueness of the endemic Cozumel raccoon.
+This genetic mixing may result from human-facilitated introductions.

 Conservation actions

-One conservation approach would be to reduce or even eliminate human impact on the mangrove forests, especially in the northwest corner of the island.
-This would constitute the halting of development in this area and to establish protected land for the raccoons.
-This land to be set aside would include the habitat that is crucial to the survival of the species, most importantly the mangrove forests and surrounding semi-evergreen forests.
+Conservationists advocate for expanding protected areas, particularly in the mangrove and coastal forests, which are the raccoon's primary habitat.
+The "Área de Protección de Flora y Fauna de la Isla Cozumel" covers some raccoon habitats, but additional land protections are needed.
+Minimizing human-wildlife interaction, enforcing waste management protocols, and educating tourists about the importance of avoiding feeding wildlife are essential steps toward reducing negative human impacts.

 Another method that could help to restore the populations is captive breeding techniques.
 If they willingly reproduce in captivity as the common raccoons do, it could be used successfully.
 Additionally, the arrival of pets, especially feral cats, brought more diseases and parasites that are having a significant effect on the raccoons.
 The best method of reducing these impacts is to remove as many feral cats as possible.
 For any conservation action to be successful, conservation personnel will need to find a way to compromise with the tourism industry to save the Cozumel raccoons.

 Glatston also urged researchers to continue examining the species to assure that the pygmy is a distinct species from its mainland sister taxon.